ThingLabsIo/ThingLabsIo.github.io/pages/Azure/js/sending-telemetry.md

 1. Connect 3.3V to the positive side rail.
 2. Connect GND to the negative side rail.
-3. Connect the red/positive side rail to one end of the 10k resistor.
+3. Connect the red/positive side rail to one end of the 10k Ohm resistor.
 4. Connect the other end of the 10k Ohm resistor to both one end of the photoresistor and to analog pin 0 (A0).
 5. Connect the other end of the photoresistor to the negative side rail.
 6. Connect digital pin 13 (or D1 for the Photon) to the positive lead of the LED (the longer lead is the positive lead).
 7. Connect the other lead from the LED to the 330 Ohm resistor.
 8. Connect the other end of the 330 Ohm resistor to the negative side rail.

-## Write the Code
+# Write the Code
 Since you are using Node.js for this lab you can take advantage of the dependency management capabilities that Node.js and NPM provide.
 You need to let your application know that it has a dependency on the __Azure IoT Device__ package in addition to the __Johnny-Five__ package.
 In Node.js this is done with the _package.json_ file.
 This file provides some basic meta-data about the application, including any dependencies